 ADELE MARTHALER – MODELING SCA2 USING PATIENT-DERIVED INDUCED PLURIPOTENT STEM CELLS (IPSCS)

-Postdoctoral fellow.
+Postdoctoral fellow, MSc.
 Has generated patient-derived iPSCs that were subsequently gene corrected using CRISPR/Cas9 gene technology.
 Patient iPSCs and gene-corrected controls will be differentiated into neurons to study the disease phenotype and the role of ATXN2 in the cell type predominantly affected by SCA2.
 Studies will include electrophysiological assays, global RNA sequencing and functional assays related to autophagy and apoptosis.

 T. RUNE NIELSEN – CROSS-CULTURAL ASSESSMENT AND DEMENTIA IN ETHNIC MINORITIES